loisglld/MacroScraper/README.md

 * Run the script with `python main.py`
 * Enter the name of the artist in the terminal.
 * Wait for the script to finish.
+* Retrieve the music in your Music folder.

+---

 ## How to contribute?

-[I](https://github.com/LOISGALLAUD) develop the MacroScrapper alone.
+I develop the MacroScrapper alone ([see more of my stuff](https://github.com/LOISGALLAUD)).
 I welcome both pull requests and issues on [GitHub](https://github.com/LOISGALLAUD/MacroScrapper).
 I will review your pull request as soon as possible.

+---

 ## License